samblenny/ocfpga/experiments/11_try_picorv32/README.md

    here.
 Why no errors?

-   Anyhow, even if I were to try loading the bitstream, this configuration is probably useless because I didn't provide Verilog or a `.pcf` file specifying how to wire up the ECP5 IO pins.
+   Anyhow, even if I were to try loading the bitstream, this configuration is probably useless because I didn't provide Verilog or a `.lpf` file specifying how to wire up the ECP5 IO pins.
 I also didn't do anything to specify how the CPU will load code or set its program counter after reset.
    Nor did I prepare any RV32 object code.

-### Verilog and pcf for a pullup
+### Verilog and lpf for a pullup

-6. I want to make a minimalist Verilog and pcf file example to build a bitstream that will put a pullup on the SDA pin.
-So, among other things, I need to understand `.pcf` constraint files for nextpnr...
+6. I want to make a minimalist Verilog and lpf file example to build a bitstream that will put a pullup on the SDA pin.
+So, among other things, I need to understand `.lpf` constraint files for nextpnr...

    The orangecrab-examples repo includes a [verilog/orangecrab_r0.2.1.pcf](https://github.com/orangecrab-fpga/orangecrab-examples/blob/main/verilog/orangecrab_r0.2.1.pcf)
    `.pcf` file which sets up a bunch of constraints for nextpnr.
 Most of that file has to do with setting up differential IO pairs for the DRAM chip, which I totally don't care about.

+   *Somewhat mysteriously, the orangecrab-examples ECP5 pin constraints are in a pcf file, which is the file format for Lattice iCE40 pin constraints.
+But, the syntax in the file is actually ECP5-style lpf.
+I initially didn't catch that distinction and was thinking that ECP5 also used pcf.
+Now, I've learned ECP5 uses lpf files for pin constraints.*

    In the YosysHQ/nextpnr repository, [docs/constraints.md](https://github.com/YosysHQ/nextpnr/blob/master/docs/constraints.md)